saifeemustafaq/Spring2025_Subjects_tentative/my_subjects.md

 NEW
 ---
-Anything with A
-A is full semester
+**Anything with A is Morning, B is Evening/Afternoon
-A3 is mini3, A4 is mini4

 | Subject Name | Sub-Code | Code 1 | Code 2 | Code 3 | Faculty 1 | Faculty 2 | Notes |
 |--------------|----------|--------|--------|--------|-----------|-----------|-------|